 Tbilisi Funicular is one of the main attractions of the city, which offers a ride from the centre to Mtatsminda Park in a few minutes.
 At 700 metres altitude, the park features funfair rides and a panoramic wheel.
 A beautiful view of the city can be enjoyed from the comfortable cabins of the cable car, which has leather seats decorated with Tbilisi historical motifs and glass floors.

 Museums in Tbilisi

 Tbilisi.
 Photo: Sisterscom.com / Kharkhan Oleg / Shutterstock

 The National Gallery of Tbilisi displays contemporary works of art by Georgian artists, but also nineteenth and twentieth century oriental and Russian works.
 Particularly important are the rich collections of art by the famous Georgian painter Niko Pirosmani or the works by the illustrious painters David Kakabadze and Lado Gudiashvili, as well as the sculptures of Iakob Nikoladze.

 Tbilisi.
 Photo: Sisterscom.com / Mazerath / Shutterstock

 In this great museum, inaugurated in 2018, the private collection of its founders, Gia Jokhtaberidze and Manana Shevardadze, is exhibited, with works that intend to promote Soviet and post-Soviet art.
 Thousands of works of art created by different Soviet artists can be admired, following different paths: socialist realism, period of the cold war and the Iron Curtain, until the collapse of the regime with the independence of Georgia.

-Recommended tours and excursions
+Recommended tours and excursions in Tbilisi

 Armenia.
 Copyright © Sisterscom.com / Shutterstock